evmos/docs/docs/protocol/evmos-cli/single-node.md

 }
 ```

-You can customize the local node script by changing values for convenience for example:
+You can customize the local node script by changing the configuration variables.
+See the following excerpt from the script for ideas on what can be adjusted:

 ```bash
 # Customize the name of your keys, the chain-id, moniker of the node, keyring backend, and more